What is this page all about?

 - The modification will have no significant effect on the environment;

-- that the change would not affect a condition adopted by the commission in the final decision;
+- The change would not affect a condition adopted by the Commission in the final decision;

 - There are no objections to staff's determination that the project change is insignificant.

 What happens if staff determines that a modification will be a significant project change?